 Although the AirFoam has some responsive qualities, it lacks the springiness many couples prefer for sex.
 For some, this can lead to uncomfortable sinking and restricted movement when changing positions.
 The bed’s edge support, while above average, may also be an issue because the perimeter still sinks a bit.
 Couples may not be able to utilize the entire surface of the bed, which is less than ideal for some.

-All mattresses emit a noticeable odor when new, but all-foam models like the Nolah Original are associated with the strongest and most persistent smells.
+All mattresses emit a noticeable odor when new, but all-foam models are associated with the strongest initial smells.
 When you unbox this type of mattress, the foam releases volatile organic compounds (VOCs), tiny particles that carry a chemical-like odor that many describe as plastic-like.
 The foam will eventually stop releasing odor and smell a bit better, but this process can take some time.

 For the Nolah Original, expect off-gassing smells to persist for at least a few days after unboxing the mattress.
 The odors will eventually dissipate – but if you’re sensitive to smells, this break-in period may be unpleasant.
 You can expedite the airing-out process a bit by placing the mattress in a well-ventilated room for a day or two before sleeping on it.